 If you have a larger dog, you may want to double the recipe and fill the 5 oz cups completely.
 You may also find that a medium sized dog biscuit works better, too.
 Experiment with what works for your pup!

-Because this is a frozen treat that will take a little time for your dog to eat, it will become messy as it melts!
-Be sure to keep your pup outside while he or she is eating this!
+Because this is a frozen treat that will take a little time for your dog to eat, it will become messy as it melts.
+Be sure to keep your pup outside while he or she is eating this treat.
 It will cool them down and save you from some potentially messy clean-up!

 Your Dog Will Love These Pupsicles!

-So now the question is: How many licks does it take for your dog to get to the biscuit center of the Pupsicle pop?
-For our dog, Roxy, it took 5 minutes.
+So now the question is: How many licks does it take for your dog to get to the biscuit center of the pupsicle pop?
+For our dog, Roxy, it took five minutes.
 For the rest of the world, we may never know!